About Flying Monkeys Denied

 This is all par for the Narcissist’s playbook course, the Machiavellian, socially competitive agenda coupled with a hellish drive to demand a “loser” in every social situation.

-Sadly, how hard a kind person strive to please a socially competitive thinker, all are essentially doomed to failure.
+Sadly, how hard a kind person strives to please a socially competitive thinker, all are essentially doomed to failure.

 The ONLY — and we do mean ONLY — thing a Cluster B person loves more than positive attention is negative.